shipt/plinko/README.md

-# Plinko - a Stateless State Machine for Go
+# Plinko - a Fluent State Machine for Go

 [![Build Status](https://drone.shipt.com/api/badges/shipt/plinko/status.svg)](https://drone.shipt.com/shipt/plinko) [![codecov](https://codecov.io/gh/shipt/plinko/branch/main/graph/badge.svg?token=8UX649KGGV)](https://codecov.io/gh/shipt/plinko) Build Status

 The project, as well as the example below, are inspired by the [Erlang stateless State Machine](https://erlang.org/doc/design_principles/statem.html) and [Stateless project](https://github.com/dotnet-state-machine/stateless) implementations.
 The goal is to create the fastest state machine that can be reused across many entities with the least amount of overhead in the process.

-## Why Stateless
+## Why State Machines?
-Most state machine implementations keep track of an in-memory state during the running of an application.
-This makes sense for desktop applications or games where the journey of that state is critical to the user-facing process, but that doesn't map well to a service that is shepherding things like Orders and Products that number in the thousands-to-millions on any given day.
+Some state machine implementations keep track of an in-memory state during the running of an application.
+This makes sense for desktop applications or games where the journey of that state is critical to the user-facing process, but that doesn't map well to web services shepherding things like Orders and Products that number in the thousands-to-millions on any given day.

-Stateless State Machines are simply the extraction of the state from the mechanics of state transition.
-This allows the state machine to be reduced to a simple data structure, and enables the cost of wiring up the machine to happen only once.
-In turn, the state machine can shared across multiple threads and executed concurrently without interference between discrete runs.
+This allows the state machine to be reduced to a simple data structure, and enables the cost of wiring up the machine to happen only once but reused multiple times.
+In turn, the state machine can be shared across multiple threads and executed concurrently without interference between discrete runs.

 There are a number of good articles on this front, there are a couple that focus on state design from the [esoteric around soundness of the design](https://en.wikibooks.org/wiki/Haskell/Understanding_monads/State) to the more [functional programming based definition of a state machine](https://hexdocs.pm/as_fsm/readme.html).